webpack --env prod

 Parameters:

-- a module relationship to be removed.block
+module - a module relationship to be removed.block - dependency block.function (module, chunk)

 Patches ties of module and chunk after removing dependecy reasons.
-Called automatically by removeReasonsOfDependencyBlock
+Called automatically by removeReasonsOfDependencyBlock.

 Parameters:

-- a chunk to patch tie.function (block, chunk)
+module - a module to patch tie.chunk - a chunk to patch tie.function (block, chunk)

 Removes given chunk from a dependecies block module and chunks after removing dependecy reasons.
-Called automatically by removeReasonsOfDependencyBlock
+Called automatically by removeReasonsOfDependencyBlock.

 Parameters:

-- a chunk to remove from dependencies.function
+block - block tie for Chunk.chunk - a chunk to remove from dependencies.function

 function